 We acquire U.S. consumer whole loans and ABS, including ABS backed by U.S. consumer loans.
 Our U.S. consumer loan portfolio primarily consists of unsecured loans, but also includes secured auto loans.
-We are currently purchasing newly originated consumer loans under flow agreements with originators, and we continue to evaluate new opportunities.
-We seek to purchase newly originated consumer loans from originators that have demonstrated disciplined underwriting with a significant focus on regulatory compliance and sound lending practices.
+We are currently purchasing newly originated consumer loans under flow agreements with originators, as well as seasoned consumer loans in the secondary market, and we continue to evaluate new opportunities.